 Make it a goal to discuss your sex life on a weekly basis.
 Be honest with your spouse or partner about what you desire, what isn't working well, and what you fantasize about.

-Work toward both partners feeling safe, comfortable, and connected, and try to negotiate compromise in areas of differing needs.
+Work toward both partners feeling safe, comfortable, and connected, and try to negotiate a compromise in areas of differing needs.

-9. Support one another's goals.
+Relationship goal #9- Support one another's goals.